eruizdechavez/grunt-string-replace/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+To Be Released
+  - Inline replacing example on README.md.
+Contributed by [willfarrell](https://github.com/willfarrell)

 0.2.3
   - Removed dependency with grunt-lib-contrib due to deprecation of "options" method in favor of Grunt's "options" util.
   - Updated grunt-contrib-jshint version in package.json to 0.3.0